 Don Perkins has been the head coach of the Kean University women’s volleyball program since 2009.
 In nine seasons at Kean, Perkins has won 181 games and qualified for the postseason in each of the last six years.

-Perkins had arguably his best season in 2017 with 28 wins, the school's first NJAC Championship and an appearance in the NCAA Tournament since 2001.
-Perkins earned his first NJAC Coach of the Year honors and had five All-NJAC selections, including Player of the Year in Sara Ridgway.
+Perkins had arguably his best season in 2017 with 28 wins, the school's first NJAC Championship and an appearance in the NCAA Tournament (the school's first since 2001).
+Perkins earned his first NJAC Coach of the Year honor and had five All-NJAC selections, including the Player of the Year in Sara Ridgway.
 Ridgway went on to become the first All-American in program history.

-As of 2018, Perkins becomes the first Head Coach in the Kean Athletic Department to win a conference championship and make the NCAA tournament with two different programs.
+As of 2018, Perkins becomes the first head coach in the Kean Athletic Department history to win a conference championship and make the NCAA tournament with two different programs.

 In 2016, Perkins amassed 21 wins as Jesse Larkin was named the NJAC Rookie of the Year and the Cougars made their fifth straight appearance in the postseason.

 Perkins led the Cougars to 21 victories and their fourth-straight postseason appearance in 2015.
 Brett Harper was named the NJAC Rookie of the Year and senior Lisa DeGroot eclipsed the Kean career record for digs during the season.